-We are offering 2,500,000 shares of our Series C Common Stock in this offering.
-We currently expect that the public offering price of our Series C Common Stock will be between \$5.00 and \$7.00 per share.
+We are offering 2,000,000 shares of our Series C Common Stock in this offering.
+We currently expect that the public offering price of our Series C Common Stock will be \$5.00 per share.

 Currently, our common stock is not traded on a national securities exchange and this will be our first listed public offering.
-We have applied to have our Series C Common Stock listed on the Nasdaq Capital Market ("Nasdaq") under the symbol "SQFT."
+Our Series C Common Stock has been approved for listing on the Nasdaq Capital Market ("Nasdaq") under the symbol "SQFT."